blinkinput/blinkinput-android/README.md

 This section will discuss possible parameters that can be sent over `Intent` for `SegmentScanActivity` activity that can customize default behaviour.
 There are several intent extras that can be sent to `SegmentScanActivity` actitivy:

 * <a name="intent_EXTRAS_SCAN_CONFIGURATION" href="#intent_EXTRAS_SCAN_CONFIGURATION">#</a> **`SegmentScanActivity.EXTRAS_SCAN_CONFIGURATION`** - with this extra you must set the array of [ScanConfiguration](https://blinkinput.github.io/blinkinput-android/com/microblink/ocr/ScanConfiguration.html) objects.
 Each `ScanConfiguration` object will define specific scan configuration that will be performed. `ScanConfiguration` defines two string resource ID's - title of the scanned item and text that will be displayed above field where scan is performed.
 Besides that it defines the name of scanned item and object defining the OCR parser settings.
-More information about parser settings can be found in chapter [Scanning segments with BlinkOCR recognizer](#blinkOCR).
+More information about parser settings can be found in chapter [Scanning segments with BlinkInput recognizer](#blinkInput).
 Here is only important that each scan configuration represents a single parser group and SegmentScanActivity ensures that only one parser group is active at a time.
 After defining scan configuration array, you need to put it into intent extra with following code snippet:

 	```java
 	intent.putExtra(SegmentScanActivity.EXTRAS_SCAN_CONFIGURATION, confArray);